The ACE Network

 Located at: 500 Mansell Street, San Francisco, CA 94134

-This is the fifth year that ACE has partnered with local San Francisco public radio station KALW 91.7 FM to offer a distinctive continuing education opportunity – KALW Audio Academy.
+ACE partners with local San Francisco public radio station KALW 91.7 FM to offer a distinctive continuing education opportunity – KALW Audio Academy.
 It has grown to be a role model for journalism training in the industry.

 This free, nine-month intensive radio journalism training program leads participants through weekly coursework comprehensively covering all aspects of radio journalism.
 KALW staff and other notable media producers lead workshops on researching, reporting, interviewing, writing, voicing and sound design.
 Trainees learn to produce and create original feature stories and themed programs for broadcast on the award-winning nightly news and culture show Crosscurrents.

-Graduates have succeeded in developing popular National Public Radio blogs and shows, along with taking jobs and leadership positions in the industry where they create and tell audio stories.
+Graduates have succeeded in having their stories air on popular National Public Radio shows and other outlets, along with taking jobs and leadership positions in the industry where they create and tell audio stories.
 Many have been nominated for and/or won industry awards, while one graduate was nominated for a 2017 Academy Award in Short Subject Documentary.